 Full of bier and weisswurst, I can finally report on the headphones that pretty much stole the IFA show for me – the Sennheiser PXC 550 II.
-Priced at a solid $349, this headphones impending release seems to be overshadowed by the more premium Momentum 3.
-However, as a conservative-looking successor to the original PXC 550, it succeeds on many levels – not least among the PXC 550 II’s impressive sound quality.
+Priced at a solid $349, this headphone’s impending release seems to be overshadowed by the more premium Momentum M3.
+However, as a conservative-looking successor to the original PXC 550, it succeeds on many levels – not least among them, the PXC 550 II’s impressive sound quality.
 But is this the right headphone for you?

 Sennheiser PXC 550 II Review